Khan As'ad Pasha

 Khan As'ad Pasha (خَان أَسْعَد بَاشَا) is the largest caravanserai (khān) in the Old City of Damascus, covering an area of 2500 m2.
-Situated along Al-Buzuriyah Souq, it was built and named after As'ad Pasha al-Azem, the governor of Damascus, in 1751–52.
+Situated along Al-Buzuriyah Souq, it was built and named after As'ad Pasha al-Azm, the governor of Damascus, in 1751–52.
 Khan As'ad Pasha has been described as one of the finest khans of Damascus, and the most "ambitious" work of architecture in the city.

+Usage

 Throughout the Ottoman era, it hosted caravans coming from Baghdad, Mosul, Aleppo, Beirut and elsewhere in the Middle East.
+Rooms were allowed for renting by notable merchants of the time.

 Architecture

+The design of the khan included eight small domes and one large central opening reminiscent of Persian architecture, while the eight domes reflect Shia tradition.
+The covered courtyard features a high ceiling height which helped provide protection from the climate during the hot summer and cold winter seasons.

 The restoration of the khān won the Aga Khan Award for Architecture.